wasteiq/sensorAgent/README.md

 ```
 ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key

+Rename and overwrite the file in the `keys` folder with this private key, jwtRS256.key.

 # No passphrase!
 openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub
 ```